 1) The minimum number of table games in each facility license is verified by combining the total Average Daily Tables & Average Daily Poker Tables on a weekly basis.
 Fluctuations may occur.

-Sports wagering gross gaming revenue is reported on a cash basis in New York State.
-Wagers on future events are taxed as current revenue and payouts for winning wagers are recognized in the period redemeed.
+2) Sports wagering gross gaming revenue is reported on a cash basis in New York State.
+Wagers on future events are taxed

 ADVERTISING AND PROMOTIONS COMMITTEE AGENDA

 Wednesday, March 23, 2022

 3:00 P.M.